tevesjl/AlgoBowl22/README.md

 ```
 ## 1 Problem Description

-Your input is a boolean formula consisting ofnvariables andmclauses.
+Your input is a boolean formula consisting of n variables and m clauses.
 Each clause contains
 exactly two (distinct) variables that are joined by an OR operator; e.g., x<sub>1</sub> ∨ x<sub>2</sub>.
 Notice that a
 variable can appear in original or negated form.
 The example clause can be satisfied (evaluates to
 true) by three combinations of (x<sub>1</sub>, x<sub>2</sub>); i.e., (T,T), (T,F), (F,F).
-Givenmsuch clauses, your job is
+Given m such clauses, your job is
 to find the maximum number of clauses that can be satisfied with a single set of truth values and
 what those values are for each variable.
-Consider the example below consisting ofm= 4 clauses
+Consider the example below consisting of m = 4 clauses
-andn= 2 variables.
+and n = 2 variables.

 C<sub>1</sub>=x<sub>1</sub> ∨ x<sub>2</sub> &emsp;C<sub>2</sub>=x̅<sub>1</sub> ∨ x<sub>2</sub> &emsp;C<sub>3</sub>=x<sub>1</sub> ∨ x̅<sub>2</sub> &emsp;C<sub>4</sub>=x̅<sub>1</sub> ∨ x̅<sub>2</sub>
 Notice that there is no combination of variable assignments that satisfies all four clauses.
-How-
-ever, settingx 1 = T andx 2 = T satisfies three of the four clauses.
+However, setting x 1 = T and x 2 = T satisfies three of the four clauses.

 Input Format: The input will be provided in a text file.
 The first line contains the number of clauses
-mfollowed by the number of distinct variablesn.
+m followed by the number of distinct variablesn.
 Each of the remaining lines represents a clause
 and contains two integers that denote the two variables belonging to the clause.
 Each integer is in
 the range [1, n] or [−n,−1].
 If an integer is negative, it represents the negation of that variable.
 The two integers are separated by a single space and the file contains no extraneous spaces.